 Prepaying for a T-shirt gives you a small discount and helps us to know how many shirts to order so that we’ll have enough shirts for all who want one.
 You may pick up your camper’s shirt at Open House or any time the camp is in session.
 We do not pass out shirts to campers.

-If you register by March 1st, we will send you an email asking that you look at the online selection of shirts and fill in the form to select one in the style and size you want for your child.
+If you register by March 1st, we will send you an email asking that you look at the online selection of shirts and select one in the style and size you want for your child.
 Your shirts will be ready to pick up during the two weeks before regular camp begins.
 Open House is the last time you may pick up a pre-selected shirt.
 After that it will go back into regular stock and you will need to use the traditional t-shirt pickup process..
 If you do not submit the T-Shirt Selection Form, we cannot pull a particular shirt for you and we do advise that you pick up your shirt early in the summer season to have the best choice of styles/sizes, as we cannot guarantee that all sizes/styles will still be available when your camp week begins.